 - chef's knife

 - If you use a silicone muffin pan, place it on a baking sheet before filling it for a more effortless transfer in and out of the oven.

 - These Broccoli Cheddar "Egg" Cups are especially delicious when they are still warm.
 I recommend reheating the leftovers.

-If you make these Vegan Broccoli Cheddar "Egg" Cups, let me know what you think by ★ star rating it and leaving a comment below.
-You can follow me on Instagram and share your creation with me!
+If you try this recipe, let me know what you think by ★★★★★ star rating it and leaving a comment below.
+You can follow me on Instagram and share your creations with me!
 Just tag me @resplendentkitchen and hashtag #resplendentkitchenrecipes.

 The recipe is reprinted with permission from Caitlin Shoemaker and Abrams Books, © 2020.
 You can get a copy of Caitlin's cookbook here.